1. Introduction

 I added two Crucial/Micron 128GB SSDs, which I already had left over from an old project.
 These are 9.5mm thick.

-I added an old Intel PRO/1000 GT (PWLA8391GTBLK) for an extra network port.
+I added an old Intel PRO/1000 GT (PWLA8391GTBLK

 2.4.
 Management

-The 5017A-EF has a complete remote management system, including a remote console, virtual media, sensor outputs and the usual security hazards.
+a remote console, virtual media, sensor outputs and the usual

 In short, the remote management system mostly works with FreeBSD 10.1, with one caveat regarding fully remote installs.
 See Installation Notes for special notes on using this with FreeBSD.